nodejs/node/README.md

 Once verified, use the SHASUMS256.txt.asc file to get the checksum for the binary verification command above.

+## Pre-built binaries vs source code

+This README.md file is included with both binaries and source tarballs.

+If you've downloaded a binary, the top-level folder will have a `bin` that contains pre-built executables for `iojs`, `node`, and `npm`, which you should be able to run from the command line.

+If you've downloaded a source tarball, the top-level folder will have files including `configure` and `Makefile`.
+Proceed to the next section for build instructions.

 ## Build

 ### Unix / Macintosh